grocid/CTF/TWCTF/2016/README.md

  i+1   ...a|bc|de....   <--- we observed bc (received)

 ```
-*Case 0* : We may also conclude that if b remains constant and the observed c = 1, then m × 2 < N. This is because, for the bit in q appear at the most significant observed position is added, then b would flip unless we had a carry from before. q is 0 in its least signficant observed position, so the only way to generate a carry to b is if c = 1 and we got a carry.
+*Case 0* : We may also conclude that if b remains constant and the observed c = 1, then m × 2 < N. Here is why: for the bit in q to appear at the most significant observed position is added, then b would flip unless we had a carry from before. q is 0 in its least signficant observed position, so the only way to generate a carry to b is if c = 1 and we got a carry.
 But then the observed c would be 0.
 So this is a contradiction, proving our claim.

 The two implcations below hold with probability 1: